S3cur3Th1sSh1t/Ruy-Lopez/README.md

 <img src="https://github.com/S3cur3Th1sSh1t/Ruy-Lopez/blob/main/images/Ruy_Lopez_Opening.jpg?raw=true" alt="Ruy Lopez Opening" width="400" height="400">
 </p>

-Endpoint Detection and Response systems (EDRs) are like the white player in a Chess game [^1]:
+Endpoint Detection and Response systems (EDRs) are like the white player in a Chess game: [^1]
 - They do the first move with hooks loaded directly via the kernel
 - The EDR DLL is loaded directly after `ntdll.dll`